handoffcontracts/handoffcontracts/README.md

 Enforcement is deliberately asymmetric: AI agents **fail closed** on missing required inputs; humans get **advisory checkpoints** that flag divergence at handoff.
 Humans get norms; agents get schemas.

+## Drafting a contract from your own work — `contract-builder/`

+Authoring a contract from a blank page is exactly the overhead busy practitioners refuse.
+So the first tool in this repo doesn’t ask you to. [`contract-builder/`](contract-builder/) reads a **before/after pair of your own drafts** (plus any feedback) and drafts a hypothesis contract by **diffing them** — because the tacit standards you can’t easily state show up in what you *changed* between drafts: what you cut, what you tightened, what you fought to keep.
+It then reads the draft contract back and asks only the few things it genuinely couldn’t infer.

+Two commitments make it trustworthy: it **never fabricates** to look complete (an honest gap beats a plausible guess), and it **degrades gracefully** — more artifacts mean fewer questions, but even a single polished exemplar yields a sparser contract.
+See [`contract-builder/PRD.md`](contract-builder/PRD.md) for the design and [`contract-builder/README.md`](contract-builder/README.md) to run it.

 ## Validating a contract

 The schema is machine-enforceable.
 To check a contract file: